What is Matter in Chemistry?

 - Force of attraction between particles is adamant.

-- An example of solid: solid ice, sugar, rock, wood, etc.
+- An example of solids: solid ice, sugar, rock, wood, etc.

-- In a liquid, particles are less tightly packed as compared to solids.
+- In a liquid state of matter, particles are less tightly packed as compared to solids.

 - Liquids take the shape of the container in which they are kept.

 - Liquids are difficult to compress as particles have less space between them to move.

 - Liquids have fixed volume but no fixed shape.

 - The rate of diffusion in liquids is higher than that of solids.